30+

 Most HR firms review your tip policies once and send a report. myHRCD manages tip pooling and tip credit compliance as an ongoing function — because tip laws change annually at the state level, and one policy update missed can invalidate months of compliant practices.

 MYHRCD’s tip pooling compliance for restaurants service is designed for chains with 3 to 50+ locations, tipped employees, and tip pool practices that vary across locations or states.
+Through our HR compliance services, we provide the structure and oversight needed to standardize policies and ensure compliance at scale.
 If your chain recently expanded into a new state — particularly DC, California, or Minnesota, which don’t allow a tip credit — managed compliance is not optional.
 The cost of getting it wrong retroactively is far higher than the cost of getting it right from day one.

 Yes, tip pooling is legal in Texas.
 Employers taking the federal tip credit ($2.13/hr tipped minimum) can require tipped employees to share tips among customarily tipped positions — servers, bartenders, bussers, food runners.
 However, managers, supervisors, and owners are expressly prohibited from participating in any tip pool under the 2018 FLSA amendments.
 This prohibition applies regardless of whether the employer takes a tip credit.
-Violations carry civil penalties up to $1,162 per occurrence plus full back-wage restitution for affected employees.
+Violations carry civil penalties up to $1,409 per violation — adjusted for inflation effective January 16, 2026 — plus full back-wage restitution for affected employees.

 Under federal FLSA as amended in 2018: employers who take a tip credit can require tip pooling among traditionally tipped employees (front-of-house).
 Employers who pay full minimum wage can establish tip pools that include back-of-house employees.
 In both cases, managers, supervisors, and owners are prohibited from participating.
 Written notice of the tip credit amount must be provided to each tipped employee before the credit is applied.
 State laws can — and often do — impose stricter requirements.
 California, DC, Minnesota, and several other states prohibit the tip credit entirely.

 No. Under the 2018 FLSA amendments, managers and supervisors are prohibited from participating in any tip pool — whether the employer takes a tip credit or pays full minimum wage.
 This prohibition applies in every state nationally.
 A manager who receives any portion of a tip pool invalidates the pool for compliance purposes, triggering full minimum wage liability for all tipped employees in the affected pool for the affected periods.
-Civil penalties up to $1,162 per violation apply separately.
+Civil penalties up to $1,409 per violation apply separately — adjusted for inflation effective January 16, 2026

 Before applying a tip credit, employers must inform each tipped employee of: the amount of the tip credit claimed (up to $5.12/hr federally), that the tip credit cannot exceed actual tips received, that all tips belong to the employee (except for valid tip pool contributions), and the tip pooling requirements if a pool is used.
 This notice must be given individually to each employee — posting it in a break room does not satisfy the requirement.
 Failure to provide proper individual notice retroactively invalidates the tip credit for that employee for all affected periods.